Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 What's the best fertiliser for Thai Constellation?

-What I would say, no matter what food you choose, is best not to go overboard on the DIY fertiliser.
+What I would say, no matter what food you choose, is it's best not to go overboard on the DIY fertiliser.
 How well your Thai will grow depends on what nutrient it has the least of, not the most.
 Not enough of a micro-nutrient can lead to excess of a macro-nutrient.
 It's too easy to overdose on one nutrient when you make your own.

-By all means experiment on your cheaper jungle members, and your Thai if you really want to, but for me the price tag on a Monstera Thai Constellation puts it firmly on my non-guinea-pig list.
+By all means experiment on your cheaper jungle members (and your Thai if you really want to), but for me the price tag on a Monstera Thai Constellation puts it firmly on my non-guinea-pig list.
 No banana skins, eggshells, milk-watering, tea, coffee grounds... (the list goes on).

 Monstera Thai Constellation Pro Tips & Problem Solving